Finding 709 Defects in 258 Projects: An Experience Report on Applying CodeQL to Open-Source Embedded Software (Experience Paper) -- Extended Report: Background

 There are many open-source and commercial~\ac{SAST} tools.
 The open-source tools vary in the underlying techniques and corresponding guarantees.
 There are high-assurance tools, such as IKOS~\cite{brat2014ikos}, that use abstract interpretation and provide soundness guarantees.
-However, these tools must be properly configured with suitable abstract domains to avoid false positives --- a cumbersome process requiring a formal background.
+However, these tools must be properly configured with suitable abstract domains to avoid false positives -- a cumbersome process requiring a formal background.
 On the other hand, there are best-effort pattern-based tools, such as \code{cppcheck}~\cite{marjamaki2013cppcheck} and \code{flawfinder}~\cite{wheeler2006flawfinder}, which can be readily used but do not provide any guarantees.
 Several works~\cite{gentsch2020evaluation, chatzieleftheriou2011test, moerman2018evaluating, lu2018evaluating} evaluate these tools on non-embedded software and show that they vary in precision, recall, and usability.
 There are also many commercial~\ac{SAST} tools.
-Coverity is considered state-of-the-art and allows developers to customize the tool to reduce false positives~\cite{imtiaz_how_2019}.
+Coverity is considered \ac{SOTA} and allows developers to customize the tool to reduce false positives~\cite{imtiaz_how_2019}, but its license forbids evaluation in research papers.
 Other notable tools include Fortify~\cite{noauthor_fortify_nodate}, Checkmarx~\cite{noauthor_checkmarx_nodate}, and Veracode~\cite{noauthor_veracode_nodate}.

-This is a recent~\ac{SAST} tool created and maintained by Microsoft. \codeql{} represents code as a relational database and uses relational queries to find defects in the given codebase.
+\codeql{} is a \ac{SOTA}~\cite{lipp_empirical_2022} open-source~\ac{SAST} tool. \codeql{} was released in 2016 by GitHub and is maintained by Microsoft. \codeql{} represents code as a relational database and uses relational queries to find defects in the given codebase.
 It has several static analysis capabilities, such as control flow analysis, data flow analysis, and taint tracking to detect security issues~\cite{avgustinov2016ql}.
 Furthermore,~\codeql{} has built-in queries for common security issues (\ie{}~\acp{CWE}).
-Security analysts and developers have used~\codeql{} to find thousands of security vulnerabilities in large codebases, including the Linux kernel~\cite{codeqlwof, codeqlwof2, codeqlwof3}.
+Security analysts and developers have used~\codeql{} to find thousands of security vulnerabilities in large and well-tested codebases including the Linux kernel~\cite{codeqlwof, codeqlwof2, codeqlwof3}.
+Since \codeql{} is free to use on open-source codebases and its queries are open-source, it is a popular SAST tool within the open-source community.